-These cash flows are then discounted using the relevant risk-free rates provided by EIOPA to obtain the gross BEL.
+These cash flows are then discounted using the relevant risk-free rates provided by the Prudential Regulatory Authority (PRA), or other appropriate bodies for currencies outside the PRA's coverage, to obtain the gross BEL.

 Life Reinsurance Recoverables

 Life reinsurance recoverable is defined as the present value of the future liability cash flows referring to the life reinsurance contractual agreements.